Sometimes while browsing the web you might notice that you get stuck on Checking if the site connection is secure messages on certain websites.

-Usually, this issue can appear due to some specific limitations that block your IP address, country, and origin from accessing certain websites on your browser.
+Usually, this issue can appear due to some specific limitations that block your IP address, country, and origin from accessing certain websites with Cloudflare on your browser.

 In these terms, you have to consider adjusting your date and time, disabling add-ons, or even better, using a specialized VPN that will hide your online activity.